U Share Founder / KUROFUNE Design Holdings Inc.

 How to live and share?

-Masa： I strongly believe that for future generations, the biggest proposition is, “How to live and share” We, the founders of U Share, have experiences studying abroad in the U.S. and U.K., and staying in dormitories.
+Masa： I strongly believe that for future generations, the biggest proposition is, “How to live and share”.
+We, the founders of U Share, have experiences studying abroad in the U.S. and U.K., and living in dormitories.
 By living together with global talents from all over the world, communicating in one common language (English), and sharing unique moments and environments together, I was able to bring myself up to a level that I, myself could never have imagined.